dyoung522/vmproxy/README.md

 ### You should know...

+- The VPN client logs to log/vpn.log (by default), so check there for problems first.
 - The VPN client will attempt to reconnect after 60 seconds *(or whatever you've set `$VPN_TIMEOUT` to be)* of being disconnected... forever
-- To stop the proxy altogether, run `vagrant suspend`
+- To stop the proxy altogether, run `vagrant halt`
 - To restart it, run `vagrant up`
 - To change the Proxy IP address from `192.168.50.100`, you'll need to modify the `Vagrantfile` and restart the VM with `vagrant reload`

 ### Known Issues

-- If you encounter a CHEF error while starting the VM, you'll need to remove the vagrant synced_folders directory, as follows:
+- If you encounter a CHEF error while starting the VM, you'll need to remove the vagrant synced_folders directory, like this:

   ```sh
   rm .vagrant/machines/default/virtualbox/synced_folders
   ```

-- Sometimes the OpenConnect VPN client loses it's ability to obtain a valid certificate.
-If you see errors in your vpn.log, run `vagrant reload` and that typically clears it up.
+- Sometimes the OpenConnect VPN client loses it's ability to obtain a valid certificate and gets stuck.
+If you see errors in your vpn.log along those lines, run `vagrant reload` and that typically clears it up.